jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

 (1) Subsection (2) applies when—
   (a) any entitlement is required to be provided under this Act for personal injury to a person; and (b) the person has the right to bring proceedings for damages in New Zealand or elsewhere for the personal injury.
-(2) When this subsection applies, the Corporation may require a person to do 1 of the following things, at the person's option and at the Corporation's expense:
+(2) When this subsection applies, the Corporation may require a person to do one of the following things, at the person's option and at the Corporation's expense:
   (a) to take all reasonable steps to enforce the right; or (b) to assign the right to the Corporation, and to do all other things necessary to enable the right to be enforced by the Corporation, within a reasonable period.
 (3) Subsection (4) applies when—